melange-community/melange-fetch/README.md

-# Bindings to fetch for [BuckleScript](https://github.com/bucklescript/bucklescript).
+# bs-fetch

+Low-level bindings to fetch for [BuckleScript](https://github.com/bucklescript/bucklescript). `bs-fetch` is intended as a thin layer atop the JS API, upon which more high-level and idiomatic libraries can be made.
+Once such a library has been established, these bindings will likely be refactored to be even thinner.

 ## Example